youtplayer/yout/README.md

 I'm currently working in v2.0, so the code will be available here when I release it.
 But, it's an Electron app, you have the code when you download Yout, ok?

-# Yout started getting commercials
+# Yout has started getting commercials

 I'm sorry about that.
 It will be fixed in v2.0 release.